Emergency Management/Continuity of Operations

 CMS Emergency Preparedness Resources

 NACHC is offering a limited number of $50 discounts (using the discount code PREPAREDNESS17) off of this webinar series regarding implementing CMS’s continuity of operations/emergency preparedness requirements.
-The series is provided via a partnership between Feldesman Tucker Leifer Fidell, the Community Health Care Association of New York State and NACHC.
+The series is provided via a partnership between Feldesman Tucker Leifer Fidell, the Primary Care Emergency Preparedness Network and NACHC.

 Brought to you by the U.S. Department of Health and Human Services (HHS) Assistant Secretary for Preparedness and Response (ASPR), the Technical Resources, Assistance Center, and Information Exchange (TRACIE) was created to meet the information and technical assistance needs of regional ASPR staff, health care coalitions, health care entities, health care providers, emergency managers, public health practitioners, and others working in disaster medicine, health care system preparedness, and public health emergency preparedness.
 The resources in this topic collection can help emergency planners in these types of facilities plan for and respond to a variety of incidents.